-Get the high quality (4k) version of The Van Conversion wiring diagram (complete overview with wire sizes, fuse sizes, appliances, etc.) by signing up to The Van Conversion Newsletter.
+Get the high quality (4k) version of The Van Conversion wiring diagram by signing up to The Van Conversion Newsletter.
 I'll send you the campervan wiring diagram as soon as you join!

-Note: Before we dive into the campervan electrics, If you want a refresher on your knowledge (including amps, volts, watts, fuse and wire sizing, AC vs. DC, solar and battery sizing), you might want to check out this article first.
+Note: Before we dive into the campervan electrics, If you want a refresher on your knowledge (including amps, volts, watts, fuse and wire sizing, AC vs. DC, solar and battery sizing), you might want to check out the Campervan Electrics Explained article first.

 How is power/electricity stored in a campervan?

-Electricity is stored in 12v batteries in a campervan.
-Specifically, we call these batteries leisure batteries.
-There are many types of leisure batteries, the most popular being AGM, lead acid, and Lithium.
+Electricity is stored in 12V leisure batteries in a campervan.
+There are many types of leisure batteries, the most popular being AGM and Lithium.

-What do we use electricity for in a campervan?
+What do we use electricity for in a campervan electrical system?

-In this campervan electrical system, we have four 18v solar panels wired in series, bringing the total voltage up to 72v.
-I used 4X monocrystalline solar panels.
+In this campervan electrical system, we have four 18V monocrystalline solar panels wired in series, bringing the total voltage up to 72V.
+The total wattage is 400W.

 Solar charge controller

-The cable runs to our solar charge controller - a device which keeps the battery from overcharging by regulating the voltage and current coming from the solar panel to the battery.
+The solar cable runs to our solar charge controller - a device which keeps the battery from overcharging by regulating the voltage and current coming from the solar panel to the battery.
 There are two types of solar charge controllers: MPPTs and PWMs.
 MPPTs are a little more expensive (marginally), but accelerate solar charging of the battery up to 30% per day.
-Renogy's solar charge controllers are very popular.
+Well worth it.

-We then run cable (I used 8AWG) from the solar charge controller down to our positive and negative bus bars.
+We then run cable (typically 10 mm²) from the solar charge controller down to our positive and negative heavy duty bus bars (300A).
 The bus bars are a way of centralising all the positive and negative wires in our system so that we can easily route onwards to the leisure batteries through one single cable (for both positive and negative).
 They keep our cabling neat and tidy.
-An alternative to using bus bars would be to route all positive and negative cable in the system directly to the leisure batteries - but can be sloppy.
-I used two 300a bus bars in my campervan electrical system.

-On the way to the bus bar, we will pop a 50a breaker on the positive cable to protect the batteries and other appliances.
+On the way to the bus bar, we will add a 50A inline breaker (Bluesea or Bussmann) to the positive cable to protect the batteries and other appliances.

-On the way to the batteries, we are going to chuck an isolator switch on the positive line (a giant switch that will cut-off all campervan electrics if switched).
-We will also add a 250a fuse (or similar) onto the cable as a last ditch effort to protect the batteries in case of electrical overload.
+On the way to the batteries, we are going to install an isolator switch on the positive line (a giant switch that will cut-off all campervan electrics if switched).
+We will also add a 250A terminal fuse onto the cable as a last ditch effort to protect the batteries in case of electrical overload.

 Some people will opt for a single leisure battery, while others will opt for multiple batteries, thus increasing storage capacity.
-If you are using multiple batteries, make sure you wire them in parallel to keep the voltage at 12v; if you wire in series the voltage increases as a factor of the number of batteries attached.
-I used two 130aH leisure batteries.
+If you are using multiple batteries, make sure you wire them in parallel to keep the voltage at 12V; if you wire in series the voltage increases as a factor of the number of batteries attached.

 You can optionally also add a battery monitor to your campervan electrical system.
 A battery monitor gives insights into the health and usage of your leisure batteries.